mdub/clamp/README.markdown

 Getting help
 ------------

-All Clamp commands support a "`--help`" option, which outputs brief usage documentation, based on those seemingly useless extra parameters that you had to pass to `option` and `argument`.
+All Clamp commands support a "`--help`" option, which outputs brief usage documentation, based on those seemingly useless extra parameters that you had to pass to `option` and `parameter`.

     $ speak --help
     Usage: